resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 That's why in the prerequisites we asked Windows users to install Cygwin.
 It's a tool that gives you a terminal you can use on Linux computers.

+Ok: Before we go any further, we are going to perform a very bad play.

+I need at least 8 volunteers.

+**Activity** Hand out copies of the [play](https://github.com/resbaz/nectar-cloud-lessons/blob/master/Resources/Play.md)

+Run through the play.

 -- *Slide* --

 ## Exercise 1